Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 Stealing of all bases, including home, is allowed.

 Runner may attempt to advance at their own risk on any pitch delivered or errant return throw from the catcher to the pitcher or any throw from the catcher to any other defensive player not the pitcher.
 Any runner not advancing (stealing) at the time the ball is returned to the pitcher can only then steal if that return throw is an errant throw that the pitcher does immediately possess.
-Standing in place or taunting while off the base is not a form of advancing and will result in dead ball and runner being returned to the base previously occupied.
+Standing in place or taunting while off the base while the pitcher is in possession of the ball in the mound area is not a form of advancing and will result in dead ball and runner being returned to the base previously occupied.

 No dropped third strike or infield fly rule in effect.